jabney/swiftSet/README.md

 Set.equals(a, [1, 2, 2, 3]); // => true
 ```

 Objects can be used with these operations as long as they have their own `toString` method, or are wrapped.
-Objects using one of these two strategies will also work for mixing various object types within a single set. .
+(Objects using one of these two strategies will also work for mixing various object types within a single set.)
+For information on how to set a global key retriever for static set operations, see [Setting A Global Uid Method For Static Set Operations](#setting-a-global-uid-method-for-static-set-operations).

 ```javascript
 var